 We offer a wide range of fire doors that are rated FD30 or FD60.

 Plus, we have a variety of styles and designs to suit your build including white oak timber, real wood veneer, primed timber and many moulded doors.

 Don't leave selecting fire doors to chance!

-Speak to an expert in the Elliott Sales Hub today to find your ideal fire door.
+Speak to our Joinery Product Manager, Dominic Rice, in the Elliott Sales Hub today to find your ideal fire door.
 Call 023 8038 5385 or email email@example.com